What is a zoo?

-For the purpose of defining “exhibition” DEFRA’s view is that it is important to consider the reason why the animals are kept.
-It is their view that if the purpose, or one of the purposes, of keeping the animals is that people (other than the owner or keeper) should see them, then the animals are “kept for exhibition”.
-They also take the view that the Act does not apply where “animals merely can be seen by the public”, for example from a highway.
+The Act does not define what amounts to an “exhibition” or what “public” means.
+Again, this will be for the Courts to interpret if necessary and, again, there is DEFRA guidance on these definitions.
+For the purpose of defining “exhibition”, DEFRA’s view is that it is important to consider the reason for keeping the animals: if the purpose, or one of the purposes, of keeping the animals is so that other people should see them, then the animals are “kept for exhibition”.
+DEFRA also take the view that the Act does not apply where “animals merely can be seen by the public”, for example, from a highway.

-- Are there any exemptions to the Act?
+Are there any exemptions to the Act?

-- What are the legal implications of keeping a zoo?
+What are the legal implications of keeping a zoo?